-The Committee shall meet a least twice annually, or more frequently as circumstances dictate.
+The Committee shall meet at least quarterly, or more frequently as circumstances dictate.
 As part of its job to foster open communication, the Committee will meet at least annually with the Chief Financial Officer and the external auditors and, if requested by the Committee, in separate sessions.